nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-integration.md

 </build>
 ```

-> Note: plugin dependencies to support YAML based configuration and the Postgres database driver.
+> Note: plugin dependencies above show support YAML based configuration and the Postgres database driver.
 Your requirements may differ.

-To call the liquibase plugin within the pre-integration-test phase, add the following snippet:
+To call the Liquibase plugin within the pre-integration-test phase, add the following snippet:

 ```xml
 <profiles>